yanalvesrj/yanalvesrj/README.md

 ### Greetings! 👋

+-  I’m here, to learn!
-- 🔭 I’m currently working on HTML & CSS
+- 🔭 Currently working on my personal projects on HTML, CSS and Javascript
 - 🌱 I’m currently learning Python and Javascript

 <div align="center">